ANTIETAM BATTLEFIELD WALK

 MEDICAL FIELD PRACTICUMS

-One Medical Field Practicum (MFP) is scheduled each of the four years of medical school.
-Each of these experiences are structured appropriately for the level of accumulated medical knowledge in the School of Medicine curriculum.
+Students participate in a Medical Field Practicum (MFP) during each of their four years at USU.
+These experiences are structured appropriately for the level of accumulated medical knowledge in the School of Medicine curriculum.
 They then add new military-unique skills and practical applications that build upon one another.
-Clinical abilities in military emergency medicine are developed from basic self-aid and buddy care using the concepts developed in Tactical Combat Casualty Care (TCCC) to primary responsibility for simulated combat casualties in a notional Role-1 setting.
+Clinical abilities in military field medicine are developed from basic self-aid and buddy care using the concepts developed in Tactical Combat Casualty Care (TCCC) to primary responsibility for simulated combat casualties in a notional Role-1 setting.
 Knowledge in military medical practice transitions from preparing for small-team responses to planning joint health services at the tactical and operational levels.
 Working environments become more and more extreme, and ethical and legal decision making become increasingly challenging.
 The focus of military medical leadership expands from personal to interpersonal to team to organizational levels.
+For more information and dates for upcoming medical field practicums, please see the document link below.

 MEDICAL FIELD PRACTICUM 101